datacarpentry/stata-economics/_episodes/02-data-quality.md

 FIXME: use this file in shell lesson

-After going out to the shell and exploring the file there (for example, `head data/WDICountry.csv`), we will find a text variable is splt on multiple lines.
-This may strip up `import delimited`.
+After going out to the shell and exploring the file there (for example, `head data/WDICountry.csv`), we will find a text variable is split on multiple lines.
+This may trip up `import delimited`.

+The following .csv cell, within double quotes, is spread across multiple lines.
 `"Central Bureau of Statistics and Central Bank of Aruba ; Source of population estimates: UN Population Division's World Population Prospects 2019 PROVISIONAL estimates.
 Not for circulation.
 Subject to change.
 Mining is included in agriculture\n
-Electricty and gas includes manufactures of refined petroleum products"`
+Electricty and gas includes manufactures of refined petroleum products"` We can tell `import delimited` to always looking for a closing quote before starting a new line with the `bindquotes` option.

 ```
 . import delimited "data/WDICountry.csv", varnames(1) bindquotes(strict) clear